Hazing: Controversy

-Hoover wrote: "Athletes most at risk for any kind of hazing for college sports were men; non-Greek members; and either swimmers, divers, soccer players, or lacrosse players.
+Hoover wrote: "Athletes most at risk for any kind of hazing for college sports were men, non-Greek members, and either swimmers, divers, soccer players, or lacrosse players.
 The campuses where hazing was most likely to occur were primarily in eastern or southern states with no anti-hazing laws.
 The campuses were rural, residential, and had Greek systems."
 (Hoover uses the term "Greek" to refer to U.S.-style fraternities and sororities.)
 Hoover found that non-fraternity members were most at risk of hazing and that football players were most at risk of potentially dangerous or illegal hazing.
 In the May issue of the American Journal of Emergency Medicine, Michelle Finkel reported that hazing injuries are often not recognized for their actual cause in emergency medical centers.
 The doctor said hazing victims sometimes hide the real cause of injuries out of shame or to protect those who caused the harm.
 In protecting their abusers, hazing victims can be compared with victims of domestic violence, Finkel wrote.

 Finkel cites hazing incidents including "beating or kicking to the point of traumatic injury or death, burning or branding, excessive calisthenics, being forced to eat unpleasant substances and psychological or sexual abuse of both males and females".
 Reported coerced sexual activity is sometimes considered "horseplay" rather than rape, she wrote.
 Finkel quoted from Hank Nuwer's book Wrongs of Passage, which counted 56 hazing deaths between 1970 and 1999.

 In November 2005, controversy arose over a video showing Royal Marines fighting naked and intoxicated as part of a hazing ritual.
 The fight culminated with one soldier receiving a kick to the face, rendering him unconscious.
 The victim, according to the BBC, said "It's just Marine humour".
 The Marine who leaked the video said "The guy laid out was inches from being dead."

-In 2008, Dr. Elizabeth Allan and Dr. Mary Madden from the University of Maine conducted a national hazing study.
+In 2008, Elizabeth Allan and Mary Madden from the University of Maine conducted a national hazing study.
 This investigation is the most comprehensive study of hazing to date.
 It includes responses from more than 11,000 undergraduate students at 53 colleges and universities in different regions of the United States and interviews with more than 300 students and staff at 18 of these campuses.
 Through the vision and efforts of many, this study fills a significant gap in the research and extends the breadth and depth of knowledge and understanding about hazing.
 Ten initial findings are described in the report, "Hazing in View: College Students at Risk".
 These include: